-Today's Salesian School is actually the product of a merger of two Salesian schools - one for boys, the other for girls - whose histories go back to the 1920s.
+Today's Salesian School is actually the product of a merger of two Salesian schools - one for boys, the other for girls - whose histories go back to the beginning of the last century.

-In 1983, the two schools recombined as a co-educated comprehensive, with the majority of students educated on the new site at Guildford Road.
+In 1981, the two schools recombined as a co-educational comprehensive, with the majority of students educated on the new site at Guildford Road.
 Since 2008, all Key Stage 3 and 4 students have been taught at Guildford Road, while the Sixth Form has grown rapidly to fill the Highfield Road site.

 Alumni have provided a large collection of photographs from the 1950s onwards, showing all aspects of life at Salesian, with extra-curricular sports, classroom photos, and a number of whole-school groups.
 These can be accessed at https://www.flickr.com/photos/adamcreen/collections/72157625146289041/

 Additions to this collection are always welcomed, and contact should be made with Adam Creen email@example.com